 All financial members are entitled to stand for the Board of Directors (for a guide to duties/time/effort required of Board Members, see below).
 Elections are conducted every two years in accordance with the constitution.

-To nominate for a Board vacancy, there are three requirements and an option:
+To nominate for a Board vacancy, there are two requirements and options:

 - a member must be in good standing and financial, and not barred by legislative provisions;